-C.6.3.5.1.3 Independence of individual channel within the multiple channels on a single RF output port

-The CMTS MUST provide the ability to set RF power, center frequency, and modulation type on a per-channel basis.
+C.6.3.5.1.3 Independence of individual channel within the multiple channels on a single RF output port The CMTS MUST provide the ability to set RF power, center frequency, and modulation type on a per-channel basis.

-- The CMTS MUST be configurable with at least two different interleaver depths for each channel.
-See Section C.6.3.3 for information on interleaver depths. - The CMTS MUST provides for 3 modes of carrier suppression of RF power for diagnostic and test purposes.
-See Table C-3 Item 6 for mode description and carrier RF power suppression level.

-- The CMTS MUST provide for independent adjustment of RF power in a per channel basis with each RF carrier independently meeting the requirements defined in Table C-3. - The CMTS MUST provide for independent selection of modulation (ETSI EN 300 429 64-QAM, or 256-QAM, or 1024-QAM if supported), on a per channel basis, with each channel independently meeting the requirements in Table C-3.
+- The CMTS MUST be configurable with the interleaver depth defined in Section C.6.3.3 for each channel.37 - The CMTS MUST provide for 3 modes of carrier suppression of RF power for diagnostic and test purposes.
+See Table C-3 Item 6 for mode description and carrier RF power suppression level. - The CMTS MUST provide for independent adjustment of RF power in a per channel basis with each RF carrier independently meeting the requirements defined in Table C-3. - The CMTS MUST provide for independent selection of modulation (ETSI EN 300 429 64-QAM, or 256-QAM, or 1024-QAM if supported), on a per channel basis, with each channel independently meeting the requirements in Table C-3.
 In order to complete the phase noise testing, the CMTS MUST provide two test modes.
-One test mode is configured for Ning the requirements in Table ier independently meeting the requirements defined in remaining (not suppressechannel; all other combined channels are suppressed; the CW output frequency MUST be within the frequency range specified in Table C-3.
-The second mode requires N One test mode is configured for Nr Ning the requirements in Table ier independently meeting t a time at the center frequency of the selected channel; all other combined channels are suppressed; the CW output frequency CW output frequency MUST be within the frequency range specified in Table C-3.
+One test mode is configured for N' channels but generating one-CW-per-channel, one channel at a time at the center frequency of the selected channel; all other combined channels are suppressed; the CW output frequency MUST be within the frequency range specified in Table C-3.
+The second mode requires N' active channels; the selected channel generates one-CW-per-channel at the center frequency, with all other N' -1 of the combined channels active and containing valid data modulation at operational power levels; the CW output frequency MUST be within the frequency range specified in Table C-3.